wengever/NCKU-Microprocessor/README.md

 # Microcontroller Lab Series

 This is the Homework record for the 2024 Microprocessor Principles and Applications course at National Cheng Kung University.

 The repository contains a series of hands-on labs focused on programming microcontrollers using assembly and C within **MPLAB X IDE**.

-The labs cover fundamental to advanced topics, including instruction sets, addressing modes, bitwise operations, interrupts, UART communication, and motor control.
+The labs cover fundamental to advanced topics, including:
+- Instruction sets
+- Addressing modes
+- Bitwise operations
+- Interrupts
+- UART communication
+- Motor control

 ---